valterbarros/groceries/README.md

 # groceries
-An app to organize your buy groceries
+An app to organize your buy groceries.

 # Docker